vanhoangkha/screenshot-to-code/README.md

 5. View the generated HTML, CSS, and JavaScript code
 6. Test the responsive design with desktop, tablet, and mobile views
 7. Save or export your project

-## AWS Bedrock Configuration

-This application uses the Claude 3.7 Sonnet model from Anthropic via AWS Bedrock.
-Make sure your AWS account has:

-1. Access to AWS Bedrock service
-2. Permissions to invoke the Claude 3.7 Sonnet model
-3. Proper IAM roles configured

 ## Project Structure